hobru/discoverspeyer.github.io/Speyer.md

     * King Albert I of Germany (died 1308), son of Rudolph of Habsburg

 ![Crype](/images/Krypta%20(Small).jpg)

+* Notice the three iron belts on the grave of Emperor Conrad II
 ![Gräber](/images/Graeber%20(Small).jpg)

 ## Jewish Courtyard {#jewish-bath}
 ### Wise men of Speyer
+* Medieval Scholars of Speyer: In the 12th century, Speyer emerged as a prominent center of Jewish learning within the SHUM network.
+Its rabbis and teachers became renowned across Europe, earning the collective title "Wise Men of Speyer"
+* Lived in the Jewish Courtyard (Judenhof): These scholars were based in the locus of Jewish intellectual life next to the cathedral.
+The Judenhof—comprising synagogue ruins, the women’s shul, and the mikveh - serves as the historical setting where their theological teachings and halakhic rulings were formed.
+* The museum highlights their influence on Ashkenazic Judaism through artifacts such as synagogue architectural fragments, Hebrew inscriptions, gravestones, and educational materials that preserved their scholarly legacy.

 ![Weisden von Speyer](/images/20240530_115624937_iOS%20(Small).jpg)

 ### Synagogue